 Adult and Children: Free

 The most colorful houses on the slopes of Signal Hill, overlooking Cape Town.
-Bokaap was formerly inhabited by slaves and known as Malay Quarter.
-The now brightly colored houses make it the most instagrammable place in Cape Town where tourist flock in every day to get their photos.
-Bokaap is well enjoyed through a walking tour so that you can immerse yourself in the deep history of its origin.
+Bokaap was formerly inhabited by slaves and known as the Malay Quarter.
+The now brightly colored houses make it the most Instagrammable place in Cape Town where tourist flock in every day to get their photos.
+Bokaap is well enjoyed through a walking tour to immerse yourself in the deep history of its origin.
 Make sure to try out the Cape Malay food on offer.
 It is a free tour but you can tip your guide.

 6. Chocolate Tasting